 Fluoride and Your Bones

 While your bones and your teeth are not exactly the same, fluoride ingestion is detrimental to bones.
-In The Missing Link, which is part of the Osteoporosis Reversal Program, the “how’s and why’s” of fluoride’s harm to bones are discussed at length.
+In the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, the “how’s and why’s” of fluoride’s harm to bones are discussed at length.
 But it’s worth pointing out here that fluoride consumption has been linked to an increased risk of hip fracture.
 In fact, like dental fluorosis, skeletal fluorosis is a serious bone problem that’s caused by fluoride ingestion.

 Distilled Water is on Tap